Sheehan007/Brain-like-models/README.md

 # Brain-like-models

-Ever since the dawn of What is it that actually makes a model brain-like?
+Ever since the dawn of artificial intelligence.
+What is it that actually makes a model brain-like?

 This question gives rise to another question: Does a vision model's task performance predict how brain-like its internal representations are or is it the training objective, the architecture or sheer scale?
 This is something that no one knows the answer to yet.